x

 • What do you want to test and improve?

 To prepare a tree test, you should first settle on what you want to accomplish by it.
-Maybe your entire website needs Tree Testing because you want to tweak everything to perfection.
+Maybe your entire website needs Tree Testing because you want to have deep insight into how your users interact with it.
 Or you want to test a partial information structure to find out whether users can find that new feature that you just added.

 • Who are the Tree Tests going to be aimed at and why?